 Proofreaders are inter-departmental collaborators and work well under multiple deadlines.
 They are skilled listeners who can tactfully communicate errors, all the way up to the c-suite.

 If content is King in the marketing world, then your Editor/Proofreader is actually the real power behind the throne.

 If you’re seeking content for your business, the buck stops with your Editor/Proofreader, who will provide an invaluable service: Assuring your content is accurate and well written enough for public consumption.

 Suggested Software Proficiency

 There is software for writers and proofreaders on the market today.
 While an Editor/Proofreader is likely to primarily use the Microsoft Office suite, it is also possible they will utilize some of these platforms:

 Just say, “NO” to Typos.
 Find an Editor/Proofreader Today!

-For businesses seeking an Editor/Proofreader check out our talent pool: Click here!
+We hope you find this proofreader job description useful.
+For businesses seeking an Editor/Proofreader check out our talent pool: Click here to find talent!